euroargodev/BGC-ARGO_R_WORKSHOP/README.md

 Before use, make sure the files are placed in a directory that is in the R search path.
 Or add the directory where they are located to the search path https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces.
 Or run it in the directory where the main_workshop script was placed.

-For an overview of how to use this toolbox, step through the 'main_workshop' script (launching it in the R Console, or in the Rstudio console using the Run button or Ctrl+Alt+Enter, the Run All shortcut in R studio), a tutorial that was developed for the 2021 GO-BGC Scientific Workshop (6/30/21).
+For an overview of how to use this toolbox, step through the 'Main_workshop' script (launching it in the R Console, or in the Rstudio console using the Run button or Ctrl+Alt+Enter, the Run All shortcut in R studio), a tutorial that was developed for the 2021 GO-BGC Scientific Workshop (6/30/21).

 ## FUNCTIONS